JonathanDaSilva/UserAgentParser/README.md

 Contribution
 ============

-Any help, cristisme is realy appreciate.
+Any help, criticism is realy appreciate.